What is an Admiral Nurse?

-Admiral Nurses are specialist mental health nurses specialising in dementia.
+Admiral Nurses are mental health nurses specialising in dementia.
 Admiral Nurses work with family carers and people with dementia, in the community and other settings.
 Working collaboratively with other professionals, Admiral Nurses seek to improve the quality of life for people with dementia and their carers.
 They use a range of interventions that help people live positively with the condition and develop skills to improve communication and maintain relationships.